-At the termination of the federal PPV eradication program in 2011, it was difficult to locate and gain access to sites with infected trees.
-An extensive survey (11,740 trees) was conducted in the 2011-2012 dormant season, with follow up sampling in the 2012 growing season throughout commercial peach orchards in Niagara, Ontario, with a previous history of PPV infection.
-Five trees of PPV-infected cv.
-'Brighton' (ca. 4 vr old) and four trees of cv.
-'Allstar' (ca. 7 vr old) were identified in an orchard in Niagara-on-the-Lake.
+Field study.
+At the termination of the federal PPV eradication programme in 2011, it was difficult to locate and gain access to sites with infected trees.
+An extensive survey (11740 trees) was conducted in the 2011-2012 dormant season, with follow-up sampling in the 2012 growing season throughout commercial peach orchards in Niagara, Ontario, with a previous history of PPV infection.
+Five trees of PPV-infected 'Brighton' (c.
+4 years old) and four trees of 'Allstar' (c.
+7 years old) were identified in an orchard in Niagara-on-the-Lake.
 All infected trees of both fresh market cultivars used in our field study between 2012 and 2015 were uniformly infected with virus throughout the tree scaffolds.
 'Allstar' and 'Brighton' infected with the local isolate of PPV-D were mildly symptomatic, with faint line patterning.
-This is similar to group 2 (tolerant cultivars) defined by Polak et al (2003) for the classification of peach cultivar susceptibility to PPV.
+This is similar to group 2 (tolerant cultivars) defined by Polak et al. (2003) for the classification of peach cultivar susceptibility to PPV.
 Basal leaves on shoots consistently tested highly positive for PPV by both ELISA and PCR.
 No symptoms were present on the fruit.
 For negative controls, 10 non-infected trees of each cultivar located randomly throughout the orchards were selected.
-For each cultivar, trees used in the study were planted at the same time (cvs 'Allstar' in 2006 and 'Brighton' in 2009) and were similar in growth and appearance, and free of any obvious diseases such as peach canker.
+For each cultivar, trees used in the study were planted at the same time ('Allstar' in 2006 and 'Brighton' in 2009) and were similar in growth and appearance, and free of any obvious diseases such as peach canker.
 Trees were spaced 3 m within rows and 4 m between rows and trained to an open centre with three to five main scaffolds.
-Cultural management practices and pesticide applications were made according to standard commercial practices for the area (OMAF 2006).
-Annually at leaf-out (April - May), 4-5 scaffolds of each study tree were mapped into at least 20 branches per scaffold, and 12 basal leaves were collected from each branch and stored for no more than 48 h at 4°C until assayed.
-Leaves were macerated in ELISA extraction buffer (EEB) (1:6. tissue:buffer) (Clark & Adams 1977).
-The suspension was further diluted using Direct Plant Extraction Buffer (DiPEB) (1:9, macerate in EEB:DiPEB) and assayed by Direct Reverse

-- 1 Transcriptase Real Time Polymerase Chain Reaction Assay (DRT-qPCR) (Kim et al. 2008). - 2 Overall, infection was uniformly distributed in the test trees, suggesting that the trees were not - 3 newly infected.
+Cultural management practices and pesticide applications were made according to standard commercial practices for the area (OMAFRA 2006).
+Annually at leaf-out (April to May), 4-5 scaffolds of each study tree were mapped into at least 20 branches per scaffold, and 12 basal leaves were collected from each branch and stored for no more than 48 h at 4°C until assayed.
+Leaves were macerated in ELISA extraction buffer (EEB) (1:6, tissue:buffer) (Clark & Adams 1977).
+The suspension was further diluted using direct plant extraction buffer (DiPEB) (1:9, macerate in EEB: DiPEB) and assayed by direct reverse transcriptase-quantitative polymerase chain reaction assay (DRT-qPCR) (Kim et al. 2008).
+Overall, infection was uniformly distributed in the test trees, suggesting that the trees were not newly infected.